mmuller88/martin--mueller.com/README.md

   userTwitter: 'vaibhaved',
   userLocation: 'Delhi NCR, India',
   userDescription: '',
-  copyright: 'Copyright © Lulu Developer 20202918.
+  copyright: 'Copyright © h-o.dev 20202918.
 All Rights Reserved.', // Copyright string for the footer of the website and RSS feed.
   themeColor: '#00d1b2', // Used for setting manifest and progress theme colors.
   backgroundColor: '#ffffff', // Used for setting manifest background color.
 }